NicolasStapelberg/DESSABNeT/README.md

 DESSABNeT__Sydney_31-Mar-2021_1_10000_97p5_Percentile_Daily_Outputs_Table.xlsx
 DESSABNeT__Sydney_31-Mar-2021_1_10000_Container_Data_Table.xlsx

+### Step 7:

 Finally, the file:

 Stapelberg_et_al_DESSABNeT_Dynamic_R0_Matrix_Calc_Sydney5

 can be run as a stand-alone program.
-It will calculate the WAIFU Matrix and R0 for the given city and the current restrictions in place.
+It will calculate the Who Acquired Iinfection From Whom Matrix and R0 for the given city and the current restrictions in place.

 ## Collaborators